 He later married Lois, with whom he would live during his years at NASA in Houston, Texas.
 There he worked on a number of live missions including the Space Shuttle.
 He and Lois would eventually settle in Rockford, Illinois, where he enjoyed family and friends during his retirement years.

-To plant a tree in memory of David Williams, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of David Williams, please visit our floral store.